AP Top 25 Takeaways: Tide out; Harbaugh’s Ohio St problem

 HERE WE ARE AGAIN

 Over the last 19 years, Ohio State is 17-2 against Michigan.
-That includes the coaching tenures of Jim Tressel, Urban Meyer and now Ryan Day, who moved to 1-0 by dropping 56 on the Wolverines.
+That includes the coaching tenures of Jim Tressel, Urban Meyer and now Ryan Day, who moved to 1-0 by dropping 56 on the 10th-ranked Wolverines.

 This is not a Jim Harbaugh problem, but it is very much Jim Harbaugh’s problem.